|El Salvador 1982|

 Pérez began his career with Panamá Viejo in 1998.
 Perez played for a number of clubs all over the world.
 Colombia, Uruguay, Spain, Mexico, UAE, USA, Canada, Bolivia and Guatemala.
 Since 2001, he earned over a 100 caps for Panama.
 Blas Perez was also named in the 2007 Gold Cup "Best XI".
 He also played at the 2009, 2011, 2013, 2015 Gold Cups and Copa América Centenario.
 He was a hero of Panama's World Cup Qualification for Russia 2018.

-Armando Dely Valdés (Panama), Armando Cooper (Panama), Carlos Ruiz (Guatamela), Allan Wellman (Guatamela), Martín Machón (Guatamela), José María Rivas (El Salvador), Norberto Huezo (El Salvador), Conrado Miranda (El Salvador), Ricardo Saprissa (El Salvador), Alfredo Pacheco (El Salvador), Miguel "Chocorrón" Buitrago (Nicaragua), Roger Mayorga(Nicaragua), Salvador Dubois Leiva (Nicaragua), Manuel Cuadra Serran (Nicaragua), Mauricio Cruz (Nicaragua), Pedro "Peché" Jirón (Nicaragua).
+Armando Dely Valdés (Panama), Armando Cooper (Panama), Juan Carlos Plata (Guatamela), Allan Wellman (Guatamela), Martín Machón (Guatamela), José María Rivas (El Salvador), Norberto Huezo (El Salvador), Conrado Miranda (El Salvador), Ricardo Saprissa (El Salvador), Alfredo Pacheco (El Salvador), Miguel "Chocorrón" Buitrago (Nicaragua), Roger Mayorga(Nicaragua), Salvador Dubois Leiva (Nicaragua), Manuel Cuadra Serran (Nicaragua), Mauricio Cruz (Nicaragua), Pedro "Peché" Jirón (Nicaragua).

 -- Although the region included Belize and Nicaragua, I only managed to select players from El Salvador, Guatemala and Panama.
 Both El Salvador and Panama have qualified for the World Cup Finals.
 Belize did not play international football until 1995.